xiaoharper/aml-components/component-pipeline-overview.md

 Currently Azure Machine Learning offers PipelineStep as the basic building block of machine learning pipeline.
 PipelineStep is one-off wrap of code that cannot be reused across different pipelines.
 Compare to PipelineStep, component adds following benefits:

--  **Reusable:** Component can be easily reused across different ML pipelines, different ML workspaces, even different organizations.
-- **Reproducible:** By capturing all information in component specification, AML Component can be easily reproduced in different environment.
--  **Easy development & debug:** Rich SDK and CLI features to make development and debug component much easier.
-See [component development overview](./component-development-overview.md) to learn more.
-- **Easy management:**  Rich features both in CLI and UI to manage your components.
+-  **Greately simplified ML pipeline development experience**
-- **Componentizable:** This is the native benefit of component.
+    - **Composability:** This is the native benefit of component.
 It hides the complicated logic, and only exposes simple interface.
-So component consumer don't need to worry about implement.
-They can easily use components build by others.
+So component consumers don't need to worry about underlying implementation.
+They can easily use components built by themselves or by others.
 In the meanwhile the ground truth (component specification) of a component is visible, making secondary development easy.
+    - **Reusability:** Component can be easily reused across different ML pipelines, different ML workspaces, even different organizations.
+    - **Easy development, testing & debug:** Rich SDK and CLI features to make component development, testing and debug much easier.
+See [component development overview](./component-development-overview.md) to learn more.
+    - **Easy pipeline authoring:** Once a component is registered in the workspace, it can be easily consumed in both Python Python SDK and drag-and-drop Designer UI.
+- **Reproducibility:** By capturing all information in component specification, AML Component can be easily reproduced in different environments.
+Components can be managed in versions so it's easy to trace back if a data scientist wants to reproduce a specific experiment result.
+- **Sharing & collaboration for all-skill data scientists:** Data scientists who prefer low-code/no-code can use Designer UI to quickly prototype and export the pipeline to Python code for code-first data scientists for further tuning or check in.
+The exported Python notebook can also be submitted to different workspaces for sharing & collaboration.

 [video-show-component-value-prop]() (to-do)